 Blueberry juice is mainly known for being rich in salicylates.
 However, consuming blueberries in finite amounts can alleviate some of the discomfort and pain associated with the intake of salicylates.

 For people who have been diagnosed with diabetes, consuming blueberry leaves (as a supplement) can cause an unsafe reduction in the levels of the body’s blood sugar.
 Always consult your doctor and monitor your blood sugar carefully before adding any supplements, especially blueberry leaves.
 Eating blueberry fruit is probably safe for people with diabetes, as a cup (of blueberries) has twenty-one grams of carbohydrates.

 Blueberry extracts are available in the form of tinctures, powders, capsules, and water-soluble extracts.
-You can buy it in most pharmacies and health food stores, and also available online.
+You can buy it in most pharmacies and health food stores, and it is also available online.
 There is no standard dose for blueberry extract.

-Follow the instructions on the label of the supplement, which is usually one tablespoon of the powder, one tablet (containing 200 to 400 mg of blueberry concentrate), or 7 to 9 spoonfuls of liquid blueberry concentrate per day.
+Follow the instructions on the label of the supplement, which are usually one tablespoon of the powder, one tablet (containing 200 to 400 mg of blueberry concentrate), or 7 to 9 spoonfuls of liquid blueberry concentrate per day.

 Although it is advisable to eat fresh blueberries to ingest as many antioxidants as possible, blueberries are also available as supplements.